 There are five ways to strengthen your Scouts BSA Troop program.

 1) Bridge the Arrow of Light Cub Scouts...
 When?
 NOW!

 2) Get your Troop ready to go to Summer Resident Camp!
-All of the information for summer resident camp at Camp Wilderness can b
+All of the information for summer resident camp at Camp Wilderness can be found here!

-4) Have a Recruitment Night for New Scouts in April, and make sure they sign up to go to camp with your Troop this summer.
+4) Have a Recruitment Night for New Scouts, and make sure they sign up to go to camp with your Troop this summer.
 Scouts who go to camp are more likely to stay involved in Scouting in the Fall.
 Talk to DE Lindsay Aune, she has flyers available to give you to promote your Scouts BSA Troop.

 5) Start a Parallel Scouts BSA Troop for Girls.
 We have girls in Cub Scouts all over Oxcart Trails, and when they reach fifth grade they will be looking forward to continuing the great programming that we offer in Scouts BSA.
 We are seeing great growth in communities that have established Cub Scouts Dens for Boy and Girls.
 Nationwide we are already seeing great growth in Charter Organizations that have unit programming for the entire family from kindergarten to college.